 Our broad, balanced curriculum provides opportunities for every student to follow courses appropriate to their aspirations and ability.
 The curriculum also develops each student’s personal learning and thinking skills, giving them the opportunity to be creative, independent, and reflective, a self-manager, an effective participant and a team player.
 We have special provision for highly able students, and those with special educational needs.

-In the first three years all students currently follow a common curriculum based on the National Curriculum.
+In the first two years all students currently follow a common curriculum based on the National Curriculum.
 This includes courses in:

 We believe that it is important for students to understand the significance of religion and the guidance religious faith offers on many of the issues of today’s world.
 Our programme of religious, personal and social education incorporates the West Sussex “agreed syllabus” for religious education.
 This includes the opportunity for students to follow a GCSE course in religious studies.